 My favourite: The NRS Standard has always been my favourite, but honestly after writing this post I’ve convinced myself to buy the North Water Pro next.
 I didn’t appreciate how strong it was for its weight until now.

 NSR creates the gold standard for whitewater rescue gear, including throw bags.
-Their Standard Rescue Throw Bag is best for experienced paddlers tackling intermediate-difficult rapid sets for moderate length trips.
+Their Standard Rescue Throw Bag is the best rescue throw bag for experienced paddlers tackling intermediate-difficult rapid sets for moderate length trips.

-For example, this would be a good rope for a two week canoe trip where the difficulty of rapids mean there’s a good chance of pinning a boat and the river is somewhat wide.
+For example, this would be a good canoe throw bag for a two week canoe trip where the difficulty of rapids mean there’s a good chance of pinning a boat and the river is somewhat wide.

 The mesh makes drainage faster, which is really nice, and the bag is easy to repack with rope.
 One drawback is that it’s heavy for the strength of the rope.
 (For reference, the one below by North Water is stronger and half the weight).